Creating, Editing and Saving Workbooks using Microsoft Excel Online

-- In a workbook in Excel Online, click on Edit in Excel in the Ribbon.
+- In a workbook in Excel Online, click Edit in Excel in the Ribbon.

-- A message asks you if you want to allow this website to open a program on your computer.
+- A message appears and asks if you want to allow this website to open a program on your computer.
 Click on Allow.

-- A message may appear asking you to login with your Windows credentials.
-Enter your Windows ID and password and then click on OK.
+- A message may appear asking you to log in with your Windows credentials.
+Enter your Windows ID and password and then click OK.
 Check Sign me in automatically to avoid this message in the future.

-- In Excel, click on Enable Editing in the bar below the Ribbon.
+- In Excel, click Enable Editing in the bar below the Ribbon.